Rangi42/polishedcrystal/README.md

    * Add Young Couple and Double Team trainer classes
    * Add female Schoolkids? (replace Schoolboys)
    * Add river to Route 46 from HGSS
-   * Change piers in Olivine City and Vermilion City
+   * Use proper boardwalk/pier in Vermilion City
+   * Add Celadon Hotel from RBY
+   * Add Celadon Dept. Store electronics floor from RBY
    * Use pagodas from [beta tilesets](https://tcrf.net/Pok%C3%A9mon_Gold_and_Silver#Tilesets)
 * Custom features:
    * Turn the News Machine into a Mystery Gift Machine (so you can get an Eon Mail for the lady in the PokéCom Center)